mocks-server/website/docs/guides-proxy-route-variants.md

 ### Proxy all requests

-Use the `*` wildcard in the `url` propery and define all methods to proxy every request.
+Use the `*` wildcard in the `url` property and define all methods to proxy every request.

 ```js
 module.exports = [